-Cerebral small vessel disease (SVD) affects the small blood vessels in the brain, which become abnormal and do not regulate blood flow properly to brain.
-SVD is a major cause of stroke and vascular dementia.
-There are no good treatments for SVD because we do not fully understand what causes SVD.
+Cerebral small vessel disease (SVD) affects the small blood vessels in the brain, so they become abnormal and do not regulate blood flow properly to the brain.
+SVD is a major cause of stroke and vascular dementia, and there are no good treatments because we don't fully understand what causes it.

 What is the aim of this project?

-This research programme aims to develop new disease models which may be used to better understand what causes SVD, develop possible treatment approaches and provide a platform for future studies to screen new drugs that might be useful in treating SVD.
+This research programme aims to develop new disease models which may be used to better understand what causes SVD, develop possible treatment and approaches, and provide a platform for future studies to screen new drugs that might be useful in treatment.

 New evidence suggests that risk factors for SVD (genes, high blood pressure) may result in damage to the matrix.
 Professor Horsburgh and colleagues found that mutations in the gene, COL4A1, which encodes a protein that is a major component of the matrix, leads to increased risk of stroke.

 The research will use an animal model that has a COL4A1 mutation and develops strokes similar to patients, in order to study SVD and stroke onset and progression.
 Molecular changes that occur during disease development from the earliest stages will also be determined.
 These molecular changes will be investigated further in human cell models, with the aim of identifying if they can be modified and to establish whether they are potential treatment targets.
 For this, stem cells generated from patients with COL4 gene mutations will be used to make the cells of the neurovascular unit, which then form a new human platform to investigate the neurovascular unit and test drugs.

 Find out what we think about using animals in research.

 This research programme could substantially increase our understanding of how SVD develops, leading to new ways to investigate SVD and test drugs which may help treat it.